 Okay, so you’ve decreased the likelihood of your luggage being lost.
 But you should also take some steps to increase the chances of it being found.
 (In case it gets lost)

-- Use a luggage tag with your name, surname, destination, and phone number.
+- Use a luggage tag with your name, surname, e-mail, and phone number.

 - Secure loose straps and other elements, as this increases the chances of it falling off the conveyor belts.